bai0108/ML-AvtiveLearningDemo/README.md

 ## p1.py plot a ROC Curve

-## p3_1.py  label data by pick new data randomly
+## p3_1.py  labels data by picking new data randomly
-## p3_2.py  label data by pick new data by top-Kth entropy
+## p3_2.py  labels data by picking new data by top-Kth entropy